ADPer0705/my_notes/computerScience/Machine_Learning/introduction_to_ml/introduction_to_ml.md

 	- e.g. spam filter is trained with many example emails along with their *class* (spam or ham), and it must learn how to classify new emails
 - Another typical task is to predict a *target* numeric value, such as the price of a car, given a set of features (mileage, age, brand, etcl.) called *predictors*
 	- This sort of task is called *regression*
+	- To train the system, you need to give it many examples of cars, including both their predictors and their labels (i.e. their prices)

 > [!NOTE]